jonnysfarmer/project-1/README.md

 #### Interactions
 ##### Ghost - Ghost
 When interaacting with other Ghosts, they promptly reverse to their last position (which was logged in their history array), and their history is then updated with their last position meaning unless they hit another Ghost, they can not go back on themselves again.
-This works succesfully.
+They then continue the chase.
 ##### Ghost - PAC-MAN
 If it is the Ghosts turn to move and PAC-MAN (without the activate class) is in a adjacent valid square, the Ghost will automatically move to that square, this causes PAC-MAN to respawn at its start location (with a reserve if that already has a Ghost on it), and loose a life.